alex-petrenko/sample-factory/README.md

 ALE envs are supported out-of-the-box, although the existing wrappers and hyperparameters aren't well optimized for sample efficiency in Atari.
 Tuned Atari training examples would be a welcome contribution.

+Since ~2022 some extra steps might be required to install atari: `pip install "gym[atari,accept-rom-license]"`

 #### Custom multi-agent environments